← All writing

 activationsweights

-As α increases, activation range falls and weight range rises.
+The activation range falls fast as α grows; the weight range rises gently to meet it.
 The crossover is the zone where neither side wastes grid levels on the other's outliers.

 0.50